canzden/dringai-case/README.md

 ## Installation & Usage
-I'm not gonna include installation & usage with Docker, because I was unable to test it since I'm not on Linux and do not really have time to create a VM.
+I'm not gonna include installation & usage with Docker, because I was unable to test it since I'm not on Linux and do not really had the time to create a VM.
 The image is building though.

 ```bash
 git clone https://github.com/canzden/dringai-case.git